Jane Avril: Early life

+Peak career

-Hired by the Moulin Rouge nightclub in 1889, within a few years she headlined at the Jardin de Paris, one of the major cafés-concerts on the Champs-Élysées.
-To advertise the extravaganza, Henri de Toulouse-Lautrec painted her portrait on a poster that elevated her stature in the entertainment world even further.
+Hired by the Moulin Rouge nightclub in 1889, within a few years, she headlined at the Jardin de Paris, one of the major cafés-concerts on the Champs-Élysées.
+To advertise the show, Henri de Toulouse-Lautrec painted her portrait on a poster that elevated her stature in the entertainment world even further.
+Lautrec captured her mental and physical absorption in her movements.
 The popularity of the can-can became such that Avril travelled with a dance troupe to perform in London in 1896.

-In 1895, Louise Weber, known by her stage name La Goulue ("The Glutton") and the most famous dancer in Paris, left the Moulin Rouge, and Avril was chosen to replace her.
+In 1895, Louise Weber, one of the star dancers of Paris at the time, known by her stage name La Goulue ("The Glutton"), left the Moulin Rouge, and Avril was chosen to replace her.
 Graceful, soft-spoken, and melancholic, Avril gave a dance presentation that was the opposite of the very boisterous La Goulue.
-Nevertheless, the club's patrons adored her, and she became one of the most recognizable names of the Parisian nightlife.
+Nevertheless, the club's patrons adored her, and she became one of the most recognizable names in Parisian nightlife.
+Unlike most dancers, she frequently performed alone.
+Avril's elegant performance quality was called "Botticelli-like" by painter William Rothenstein.
 A younger dancer, May Milton, arrived in Paris in 1895 and she and Avril had a short but passionate affair.
 From another liaison, she bore a son, and beginning in 1901, appeared in theatre, taking roles in Henrik Ibsen's Peer Gynt, as well as a stage adaptation of Claudine at School by Colette.

+Toulouse-Lautrec also depicted Avril as a private individual.
+He frequently painted her as an audience member, or walking in the streets of Paris.
+In one painting he shows her leaving the Moulin Rouge.
+Avril was not just Toulouse-Lautrec's muse, but she was also part of his social circle.

+Life after performing

-In 1905, she retired from performing altogether and married the French artist, Maurice Biais (1872–1926) in 1911, who adopted her son.
-They moved to a home in Jouy-en-Josas at the outskirts of Paris.
+In 1905, Avril retired from performing altogether and in 1911 married the French artist, Maurice Biais (1872–1926), who adopted her son.
+They moved to a home in Jouy-en-Josas on the outskirts of Paris.
 However, Biais suffered from lung disease and the couple separated in the 1920s, with Biais moving to the south of France, where he died.
 She was bankrupted by the Great Depression and died on 17 January 1943 (aged 74) in poverty and obscurity.
 She was interred in the Biais family plot in Paris' Père Lachaise Cemetery.

+In popular culture

 Zsa Zsa Gabor portrayed Avril in the original Moulin Rouge (1952); half a century later, the semi-fictionalized character was reinterpreted by Nicole Kidman in Moulin Rouge!
 (2001).
 Avril is one of the characters in Per Olov Enquist's book The Book of Blanche and Marie, which portrays the lives of Marie "Blanche" Wittman and Marie Curie.